lennonYe/Spatial_reasoning_baseline/README.md

 # Baseline Code for Covision Project

-This repository provides baseline implementations for evaluating spatial reasoning using various visual feature extraction and matching methods.
+This repository provides baseline implementations for evaluating Covision problem using various supervised learning methods, contrastive learning methods as well as visual feature extraction and matching methods.

 ---